Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Preliminaries

 The other semantics for $\Minc$, \emph{strict semantics}, differs from the lax semantics only in its treatment of the disjunction $\vee$ and diamond $\Diamond$.
-Therefore, all other clauses in the the definition of $\modelsstrict$ are the same as those for $\modelslax$.
-The clauses for $\vee$ and $\Diamond$ in strict semantics are as follows.
+Thus, all other clauses in the definition of $\modelsstrict$ are the same as those for $\modelslax$, and the clauses for $\vee$ and $\Diamond$ are as follows.

-The difference between lax and strict semantics is as the terms suggest.
-In strict semantics, the division of a team with the splitjunction $\lor$ is strict; no point is allowed to occur in both parts of the division contrarily to lax semantics.
+Intuitively, the difference between the lax and strict semantics is as the terms suggest.
+In strict semantics, the division of a team with the \emph{splitjunction} $\lor$ is strict; no point is allowed to occur in both parts of the division contrarily to lax semantics.
 For $\Diamond$, strictness is related to the use of functions when finding a team of successors.
+The difference between lax and strict semantics in first-order inclusion logic \cite{Galliani12} is similar.

+It is well known and easy to show that any formula of modal logic, i.e., a formula of $\Minc$ \emph{without} inclusion atoms, is satisfied by a team if and only if it is satisfied by every point in the team.

+\begin{proposition} Let $\varphi$ be a formula of $\Minc$ \emph{without} inclusion atoms, and let $T$ be a team on a Kripke model $M$.
+Then